-- Prayer and Pledge of Allegiance led by Ken Brown the Rotarian of the Month - Rotary Minute: Dave Moore. - Introduction of Guests to the Meeting - Introduction / induction of guests and new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and desires - This Week's Speaker is Bill Barrett presenting a talk on the Cardiovascular Programs at Bon Secour - We continue to meet formally on the first three Wednesdays of the month The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
-There will often be a four meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
-Look for ways to bring friends guests who might make the cut as a member and contribute through active future of Service to Humanity.
-We may even have one such purpo with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to real You may assist in locating speakers and resources, please contact Nancy Jos Pat Edwards or Dave Moore to incorporate these resources into action - You may aslo contact Bob Gerling or Warren Stewart to suggest future activit or programs for us to engage in during the current and future years - The Rotaract Club of Hampton Roads meets on the 2nd and 4th Monday the month at 7 PM right here at Gordon Biersch Brewery & Restaurant de Prevention Hotline ROTW Speaker Clubs website Flag 4 way lest Rotarian of the Month: Ken Brown LouAnn Fo Birthdays for January, 2020 Ornataro Jerry Odom Thomas Frerid Ongoing Service Projects Event Details (will be updated as we move forward) Bicycle Safety Annual - last December 8, 2018: Boys and Girls Club, Virginia Beac is currently working on bicycle repairs with 2 events this month of Dec 5 & Fri, Dec 6, at United Methodist Church, Potters House, at 2 Street, VB.
-Silent Auction The Silent Auction was held again on April 14.
-We are working to rec success of this event at Zeiders American Dream Theater for next S CHI Community Health Initiative of Haiti Clean Drinking Water Proje updates from Pat Edwards Rotaract Meetings are held at 7 PM every 2nd and 4th Monday of the m the Gordon Biersch Brewery & Restaurant, Va Beach.
-For updates: Nancy Joslin Cashola Upcoming, February 24, 2020 at Shorebreak Restaurant, Shore Virginia Beach for Pat Edwards trip to Haiti.
-Come, enjoy, suppor Special Olympics Annual Event in May at Princess Anne High School and at Plaza School - Outstanding support for those in the community Polio Plus Ongoing International Project to Stamp out Polio everywhere in the 12 known cases left!
-Pints for Polio is ongoing and coming up ag next year Clean the Bay Day 31 st opportunity was June 1, 2019 - this event has collected 6.5 pounds of debris in the past 30 years District Grant with Local Rotary Clubs Grant Project with area Rotary Clubs to work with the Soap Chips Pr make portable showers available to the community, the Elizabeth River and Lynnhaven River Now oyster bed restoration date 7600 Website RI Website Code of Conduct Humor Meeting Host Website
+- Prayer and Pledge of Allegiance led by Don Fisher the Rotarian of the Month - Rotary Minute: Dave Moore. - Introduction of Guests to the Meeting - Induction of new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and desires - This Week's Speaker is Ken Brown presenting his Classification Talk - We continue to meet formally on the first three Wednesdays of the month: The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
+There will often be a fourth meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
+Look for ways to bring friends a guests who might make the cut as a member and contribute through a active future of Service to Humanity.
+We may even have one such purpose with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to reality You may assist in locating speakers and resources, please contact Nancy Joslin Pat Edwards or Dave Moore to incorporate these resources into action - You may also contact Bob Gerling or Warren Stewart to suggest future activitie or programs for us to engage in during the current and future years - The Rotaract Club of Hampton Roads meets on the 2nd and 4th Monday of the month at 7 PM right here at Gordon Biersch Brewery & Restaurant

+Rotarian of the Month: Don Fisher

+Birthdays for February, 2020 Marcella Whitson Christina Holloway